xieruishen/Sudoku_CV/scripts/README.md

 # Robot Arm Solve Sudoku

-For this project, we programmed a robot arm Edwin to solve a 4x4 Sudoku.
+For this project, we programmed [a robot arm Edwin](https://github.com/olinrobotics/irl) to solve a 4x4 Sudoku.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-YOu can download the sudoku grid used for this algorithm [here](https://drive.google.com/drive/folders/1KD8HssK76iSOaB6Fd9mHtr5TbYzTBgDm?usp=sharing)
+You can download pdf version of the sudoku grid used for this algorithm [here](https://drive.google.com/drive/folders/1KD8HssK76iSOaB6Fd9mHtr5TbYzTBgDm?usp=sharing)

-To get the training data for different fonts, you can download the font dataset from [this link](https://drive.google.com/drive/folders/1nlYUBKpYsFesmsZJGm-G84Y8ue_JjK9_?usp=sharing)
+To get the training data for different fonts, you can download the font dataset from [this link](https://drive.google.com/drive/folders/1nlYUBKpYsFesmsZJGm-G84Y8ue_JjK9_?usp=sharing).
+You should put them in [this folder](https://github.com/xieruishen/Sudoku_CV/tree/master/scripts/font_only/training_data/fonts)

 To generate font images for training, run the following code:
 ```
 python /scripts/training_data/font_dataset_generator.py
 ```
 The images will be stored in /training_data/font_images

 ### Running the code

-Set up Ros Environment
+Set up ROS Environment

 ```